Some links in this post may be affiliate links

 Lucky Bamboo (Dracaena sanderiana) can be grown in water or in soil.
 The light, temperature and humidity requirements are similar in both cases.

-Average room humidity is adequate for Lucky Bamboo.
+Average room humidity of 50-55% is adequate for Lucky Bamboo.
 It has no need for high humidity.
-However, if the temperatures are very high, set the pot on a wet pebble tray or use a cool mist humidifier to raise humidity.
+However, if the temperatures are very high, the humidity reduces significantly which can result in brown leaf tips.

 Use an opaque container to prevent the growth of algae in the water as sunlight through a transparent container will promote the growth of algae.